TanishaCooper/supervised_machine_learning/README.md

 ## Outcome Prediction
 1. Which model performed better?
+    - Random Forest Classifier

 2. How does that compare to your prediction?
+    - I chose Random Forest Classifer, as well.
+"A random forest is a meta estimator that fits a number of decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting (scikit-learn, 2007-2022)."
+Random forest classifier models is good due to high performance and less need for interpretation.
+The decision tree within the Random Forest Classifier split the data into smaller data groups based on features such as debt-to-income ratio, loan amount, etc..